prolificinteractive/behalf/README.md

 Options:
  - `store` - An instance of a session store.
 Behalf comes with two: `behalf.stores.Memory` and `behalf.stores.Redis`.
 See ["Session Stores"](#session-stores) to learn more.
+ - `ttl` - TTL in milliseconds.
+Defaults to indefinite TTL.
  - `getKey` - A function that extracts and returns the session key from the Express request object.

 Now you'll get an object attached to the Express request object under the `behalf` property that contains the session context.
 It has these properties: